<?php

 The shortest useful checklist for teams evaluating a hybridscaler with control, auditability, and internal deployment options.

-Short updates from DevShot on the hybridscaler market, product direction, and editorial launches.
+Short updates on product direction, launches, and company news.